Suds-p/spotify-calendar/README.md

 - March 24, 2022 - Mostly caching day.
   - Added URL cache for album covers.
   - Restyled months to fit side by side.
+  - Added tooltips to each date.
+Used @tippy.js/react (important lesson: this also needed the original library).